myronfirst/diff-script/Readme.md

 - for each test_input in the tests collection
   - `./main test_input`

-The output of each project is captured and compared with the expected test output.
+The output of the `main` executable is captured and compared with the expected test output.
 An output .html file is produced (default value: `Diffs.html`), containing the line-by-line output-expected comparisons for each test

 **Drag-n-drop `Diffs.html` to a browser to interpret the results**